 Financing arrangements often contain clauses in relation to force majeure and market disruption which may need to be considered, as these could affect the obligations of the lenders to provide the required services under the financing agreement.

 The outbreak of Covid-19 has raised questions about the possibility of physical attendance at upcoming AGMs.
-Even though an AGM is not formally covered by the government's ban on public gatherings (maximum 50 persons), the ban should, as far as possible, continue to be complied with.
+On 20 November 2020, the Government decided to tighten the ban on public gatherings from a maximum of 50 persons to eight persons.
+The ban will initially apply for four weeks, from and including 24 November 2020, and will be continuously evaluated in close collaboration with the Public Health Agency of Sweden.
+Even though an AGM is not formally covered by the Government's ban, the ban should, as far as possible, continue to be complied with.
 The ban must be seen in light of its overall purpose to prevent the spread of infection and should be regarded as indicative of what is appropriate.
-According to the general advices published by the Swedish Public Health Authority, measures must be taken to prevent the spread of infection and therefore meetings should, if possible, be postponed if the meeting requires participants to meet physically or, as another alternative, be carried through digitally.
-This also applies to companies and associations that organize general meetings.
+According to the general advices published by the Swedish Public Health Authority, measures must be taken to prevent the spread of infection and therefore meetings should, if possible, be postponed if the meeting requires participants to meet physically or, as another alternative, be carried out digitally.
+This also applies to companies and associations that organise general meetings.
 Other measures to prevent the spread of infection may be to mark distances on the floor where queues are formed and to offer the possibility of hand washing with soap and water.

 It is worth noting that companies are required under the Swedish Companies Act to hold their AGM for approval of the annual accounts for 2019 by 30 June 2020 at the latest.
 Postponing the AGM until late June may be an option to consider for some companies.

-In light of the reduction of the meeting restriction to 50 persons and the Swedish Public Health Authority’s latest instructions, another temporary law amendment will enter into force on 1 June 2020 and will allow for general meeting is conducted entirely without physical attendance by allowing the Board of Directors to decide that advance voting is compulsory.
+On 18 May 2020, another temporary law amendment entered into force, which allows for general meetings to be conducted entirely without physical attendance by allowing the Board of Directors to decide that advance voting is compulsory.
 The regulation applies to general meetings that take place after the entry into force, regardless of the date of notice.
+The regulation will expire on 31 December 2020.

 You can read more about this in the article Update regarding the implications of Covid-19 for upcoming AGMs on vinge.se.